armory/docs/content/en/cd-as-a-service/tasks/networking/install-agent.md

 ## {{% heading "prereq" %}}

+* If you are coming to this guide from the **Add a New Remote Network Agent** page in the UI, you have your RNA name (**Agent Identifier**), **Client ID**, and **Client Secret**. _Do not close the pop-up window in the UI until you have completed RNA installation.
+The credentials in the pop-up window are deleted if you close the window before the RNA has connected._
-You have created client credentials.
+* You have created client credentials.
 See the {{< linkWithTitle "cd-as-a-service/tasks/iam/client-creds.md" >}} guide for instructions.
+* You have access to a Kubernetes cluster and have installed [kubectl](https://kubernetes.io/docs/tasks/tools/).
+* You have installed [Helm](https://helm.sh/)(v3), which is used to install the Remote Network Agent.

 ## Install the Remote Network Agent